-- 7. Following the minimum 30 second delay (to permit the firing rate motor to get to the low fire position), the control will wait for the low fire switch (M-D) to close.
-When it closes, the trial for ignition sequence will start.
-If after ten minutes, the M-D circuit is not closed, the control will lockout unless selected to wait indefinitely. - 8.
-The trial for ignition period begins with Terminals 5, 6 and W being energized simultaneously.
-This is known as PTFI (Pilot Trial for Ignition).
-The BLV512 will display:
+- 7. Following the minimum 30 second delay (10 second delay on YP113) to permit the firing rate motor to get to the low fire position, the control waits for the low fire switch (M-D) to close.
+When it closes, the trial for ignition sequence starts.
+If after ten minutes, the M-D circuit is not closed, the control locks out unless selected to wait indefinitely. - 8.
+The trial for ignition period begins with Terminals 5, 6 and W energized simultaneously.
+This is PTFI (Pilot Trial for Ignition).
+The BLV512 displays: